mehulagg/gitlab_test/doc/user/application_security/security_dashboard/index.md

 First, navigate to the Security Dashboard found under your project's Security & Compliance tab.

-Once you're on the dashboard, you will first see the total number of vulnerabilties broken down by the vulnerability's severity is displayed.
+Once you're on the dashboard, you will first see the total number of vulnerabilties broken down by the vulnerability's severity.

 Directly below that, there is a series of filters for:
 - Status
 - Severity
 - Report type

-Selecting one or more filters will filter the results in this page.
+Selecting one or more filter will refine the results in this page.

 Next to each vulnerability a checkbox will allow you to dismiss one or multiple vulnerabilities at time.
 Clicking on a checkbox exposes a menu that allows you to choose the reason for dismissing the vulnerability(s).

+The main section of the page is a list of all the vulnerabilities in the project, sorted by severity.
+In that list, you can see the vulnerability's status, severity, and description.

+Clicking on the vulnerabilty's identifier will take you to the [Vulnerabily Details](../vulnerabilities) page to view more information about the vulnerabilty selected.

 ![Project Security Dashboard](img/project_security_dashboard_v13_1.png)